jamesmontemagno/Xamarin.Plugins/Media/README.md

 ```

 ### Saving Photo/Video to Camera Roll/Gallery
-As of Version 2.1.0 you can now save a photo or video to the camera roll/gallery.
+As of Version 2.1.0 ([currently in beta](https://www.nuget.org/packages/Xam.Plugin.Media/2.1.0-beta1)) you can now save a photo or video to the camera roll/gallery.
 When creating the ```StoreCameraMediaOptions``` or ```StoreVideoMediaOptions``` simply set ```SaveToAlbum``` to true.
 When your user takes a photo it will still store temporary data, but also if needed make a copy to the public gallery (based on platform).
 In the MediaFile you will now see a AlbumPath that you can query as well.

 Android: When you set SaveToAlbum this will make it so your photos are public in the Pictures/YourDirectory or Movies/YourDirectory.
 This is the only way Android can detect the photos.